wilsonqin/pandas-mint-taxes/README.md

 Quick Overview of Pandas and DataFrames
 ------------
 Pandas is a data manipulation library which allows for the creation of in-memory DataFrame objects.

-DataFrames allow for quick access of different data views, essentially accessing your original Data Frame with query predicates (aka attribute filtering) applied.
+DataFrames allow for quick access to views of your original Data Frame with various query predicates (aka attribute filtering) applied.
+In this example, the transactions are the rows, with Dates, Descriptions, Amounts, etc as attributes.

-This allows for easy manipulations on different data attribute types (integers, floats, strings).
+This allows for statistical manipulations on different data attribute types (integers, floats, strings).
-In this tutorial, you will specifically see some string attribute searches, and numeric summations in action, but this is by no means what Pandas is limited to.
+In this tutorial, you will specifically see some string attribute searches, and numeric summations in action.

 ![Pandas Year Date Range Filter 2016](/tutorial_images/YearDateRangeFilterExample.png?raw=true "Pandas Year Date Range Filter 2016")